-Let's review the previous definitions [mainly extracted from [3]] of the following words : activity, event, and process, which are the underlying concepts in this paper.
+Let us review the previous definitions (mainly extracted from Balci3) of the words 'activity', 'event' and 'process', which are the underlying concepts in this paper.
 An activity is an operation that transforms the state of a system over time.
-It begins with an event and ends by producing another event (linked to the termination of the activity).
-Some definitions in the simulation community consider that an activity is thus a period of time with a known duration, constant or random, computed or read in a file if we have a trace based simulation.
-An event is what causes a change in the state of the system (eventually composed of many components).
-A process is a sequence of activities or events ordered in time.
-A process is usually linked to the object, actor or agent oriented approach in which the life cycle of an active entity is specified.
-As it can be seen, events (underlined in previous definitions) are central for usual world views.
-We propose here a new fine-grain definition of activity grounded on discrete-events.
+It begins with an 'event' and ends by producing another event (linked to the termination of the activity).
+Some definitions in the simulation community consider that an activity is thus a period of time with a known duration, constant or random, computed or read in a file if we have a trace-based simulation.
+An 'event' is what causes a change in the state of the system (eventually composed of many components).
+A process is a sequence of activities or 'events' ordered in time.
+A process is usually linked to the object-, actor- or agent-oriented approach in which the life cycle of an active entity is specified.
+As can be seen, events are central for usual world views.
+We propose here a new fine-grained definition of activity grounded on discrete events.
 Then, a full activity-based modeling and simulation life cycle is presented.

-2.2 A New Definition of Activity
+2.2.
+A new definition of activity

 In the previous definitions, activity emerges as a quality of objects.
-Traditionally, activity, as a measure (a quantity), has been scarcely used at the implementation level [14], and not at all at the conceptual level (except some recent exceptions we will see).
-Nonetheless, in all the previous definitions presented in introduction, discrete-events (underlined) are central - as countable units.
+Traditionally, activity, as a measure (a quantity), has been scarcely used at the implementation level,14 and not at all at the conceptual level (except for some recent exceptions we will show).
+Nonetheless, in all of the previous definitions presented in the introduction, discrete events are central, as countable units.
 We propose here a new integrative (qualitative and quantitative) definition of activity.
-First, since events occur as a consequence of system activities, we can consider that:
+First, since events occur as a consequence of system activities, we can consider the following definition.

-Definition 1.
-Qualitative activity in a discrete-event system: A system is qualitatively inactive when no events occur and qualitatively active otherwise.
+Definition I (Qualitative activity in a discrete-event system).
+A system is qualitatively 'inactive' when no events occur and qualitatively 'active' otherwise.

-Second, at the beginning of the nineties, a C++ simulation library, named Meijin++, proposed an interesting implementation of a discrete-event simulation kernel.
+Second, at the beginning of the 1990s, a C ++ simulation library, named Meijin ++, proposed an interesting implementation of a discrete-event simulation kernel.
 It proposed a dynamic processing of events with different data structures selecting at runtime the best data structure depending on the number of events, or their frequency of occurrence and on the overhead needed to copy data from one structure to the other.
-We consider here that:
+We consider here the following definition.

-Definition 2.
-Quantitative activity in a discrete-event system: The sum of both internal quantitative activity and external quantitative activity is equal to quantitative activity, over a simulation time period.
-Discrete-events can be of two types: internal or external to the atomic model (endogenous or exogenous).
-Internal quantitative activity corresponds to the number of internal discrete-events, over a simulation time period.
-Internal activity provides information about the quantity of internal computations within atomic models.
-Quantitative external activity corresponds to the number of external discrete-events, over a simulation time period.
+Definition 2 (Quantitative activity in a discrete-event system).
+The sum of both 'internal quantitative activity' and 'external quantitative activity' is equal to quantitative activity, over a simulation time period.
+Discrete events can be of two types: internal or external to the atomic model (endogenous or exogenous).
+'Quantitative internal activity' corresponds to the number of internal discrete events, over a simulation time period.
+Internal activity provides information about the quantity of internal activity' corresponds to the number of external activity ity' corresponds to the number of external activity ity' corresponds to the number of external discrete events, over a simulation time period.
+External discrete events, over a simulation time period.
 External activity provides information about the quantity of messages exchanged by atomic models.

-Measuring quantitative activity has been used with success for the simulation of spatially distributed systems in [21].
-Notice a crucial distinction, quantitative activity is defined at the simulator level and is a metric of computational resource usage, while qualitative activity is defined at the model level although it can be used at the simulator level.
+Measuring quantitative activity has been used with success for the simulation of spatially distributed systems by Muzy et al.21 Note a crucial distinction: quantitative activity is defined at the simulator level and is a metric of computational resource usage, while qualitative activity is defined at the model level although it can be used at the simulator level.